 In 2022, Telenor's company Digi merged with Axiata's operator Celcom and the new merged company Celcom Digi started operations on 1st December 2022.
-The report contains information from 1st January 2022 to 30st November 2022 for Digi.
+The last available information on Malaysia can be found in the report for 2022.

 Thailand